ParallelMaths/parallel/pages/masterclass.md

 # Maths Masterclass

-As part of our Maths Masterclass sessions, students are required to take part in our weekly Parallel maths puzzles.
+As part of the Maths Masterclass sessions, students in Year 10 are required to take part in our weekly Parallel maths puzzles.
+And, students in other years are strongly encouraged to complete the so-called Parallelograms each week.

 Getting started with Parallel is very easy to do, and only takes a few minutes.
 Simply [visit our sign up page](https://parallel.org.uk/signup) and:
 1. Enter your first name